-I talked about the Exped Air Pillow being my favourite bit of camping gear.
-Well, let me introduce to you my favourite bit of bike gear!
+I have talked about the Exped Air Pillow being my favourite piece of camping gear.
+Well, let me introduce to you my favourite piece of bike gear.

 Price: $69 AUD

 Pros: Most powerful hand pump I’ve come across, pumps car or presta valves, easy to use pump head, accurate pressure gauge, gets to the pressure you require without fuss.

 Cons: Weight and size could be considered a downfall to this pump.

 The Topeak is a really well constructed and designed pump.
 The magic is in the footpeg, which drops down and allows you to out your body weight into the pump action – just like a floor pump.
 It uses a hose which means that you will no longer snap or damage your valves.